solo-system/solo-system.github.io/documentation/power/index.md

 #### DC-DC converters

-The simplest way to convert the 12v of a lead-acid battery down to the 5v needed for the Solo is to use an in-car cigarette lighter converter like [this], and a cheap connecter with 2 crocodile clips.
+The simplest way to convert the 12v of a lead-acid battery down to the 5v needed for the Solo is to use an in-car cigarette lighter converter, and a cheap connecter with 2 crocodile clips (see first image above).
 However during tests we found that the ones we tested were wasteful and inefficient.
-Instead, we ended up using [these] converters, which are intended for behind-the-dashboard use in vehicles, and are therefore robust and strong.
+Instead, we ended up using the converters shown in the other images, which are intended for behind-the-dashboard use in vehicles, and are therefore robust and strong.
 They gave much better efficiency in performing the conversion from 12v->5v (but were far from perfect).
 The hunt for the perfect DC-DC converter is on - suggestions welcome.

 I'll try to get some numbers published here about efficiencies of converters in practise.

+NOTE: the converters didn't have reverse-polarity protection, so if you connected the croc clips to the battery the wrong way around, you'd blow the DC-DC converter permanently.
+(Or if you got the cables muddled).

 ### How long will it run on a certain battery?